memtt/malt/doc/source/advanced/options.rst

-    skip=4                 ; Number of stack frame to skip in order to cut at malloc level sampling=false         ; Sample and instrument only some stack. samplingBw=4093        ; Instrument the stack when seen passed 4K-3 bytes of alloc requests.
+    skip=4                 ; Number of stack frame to skip in order to cut at malloc level sampling=false         ; Sample and instrument only some stack. samplingBw=4093        ; Instrument the stack when seen passed 4K-3 bytes of alloc requests. addr2lineBucket=350    ; Handle the addr2line calls by buckets and treat each bucket in parallel. addr2lineThreads=8     ; Number of threasd to use to call addr2line in parallel. stackAddr2lineHuge=52428800; For larger elf files, do not treat them in parallel nor buckets.

     [output]
     name=malt-%1-%2.%3     ; base name for output, %1 = exe, %2 = PID, %3 = extension